aufarromeo/Personal_Project/README.md

 Collection of my personal Project.
 Any advice or sugestion is apreciated

 ## Health and Environment
-1. Electrocephalogram (EEG) depression patient clustering
+a)	Electrocephalogram (EEG) depression patient clustering
-2. East Java City and Regency Health Indicator Clustering and Classification
+b)	East Java City and Regency Health Indicator Clustering and Classification
-3. Classification of healthy infant weight
+c)	Classification of healthy infant weight